Black-billed cuckoo

 The black-billed cuckoo (Coccyzus erythropthalmus) is a New World species in the Cuculidae (cuckoo) family.
 The scientific name is from Ancient Greek.
 The genus name, kokkuzo, means to call like a common cuckoo, and erythropthalmus is from eruthros, "red" and ophthalmos, "eye".

 It is very similar and overlaps in range with the closely related yellow-billed cuckoo.
-A distinguishing characteristic of family Cuculidae is laying eggs in the nests of other birds.
+A distinguishing characteristic of the family Cuculidae is laying eggs in the nests of other birds.
 Although many cuckoos are obligate brood parasites, C. erythropthalmus often incubate their own chicks.

 Description

 Adults have a long, graduated brown tail and a black, slightly downcurved bill.
 The head and upper parts are brown and the underparts are white.
 The feet are zygodactylous.
 Juveniles are drabber and may contain some rufous coloration on the wing.
 The adults have a narrow, red orbital ring while the juveniles' is yellow.
-Black-billed cuckoo chicks have white, sparsely-distributed, sheath-like down that contrasts heavily with their black skin.
+Black-billed cuckoo chicks have white, sparsely distributed, sheath-like down that contrasts heavily with their black skin.
 They also have complex, creamy-colored structures on their mouth and tongue, which may appear like warts or some type of parasitic infection however they are normal for the species.

 Habitat

 C. erythropthalmus may be found in a variety of habitats.
 They are most commonly found around the edges of mature deciduous or mixed forests and much less frequently in coniferous forests.
-They can also be found in much younger growth forests with a lot of shrubs and thickets.
+They can also be found in much younger-growth forests with a lot of shrubs and thickets.
 Wetlands with a lot of alder and willow are another prime location to see them.
-Lastly, they can also inhabit more open areas such as abandoned farmland, golf courses and residential parks.
+Lastly, they can also inhabit more open areas such as abandoned farmland, golf courses, and residential parks.
 Whatever the habitat may be, they are usually quite well hidden and tend to stick to the edges of these habitats.
-The chosen habitat must also have a water source nearby such as a lake, river, marsh or pond.
-On their wintering grounds in South America, they can inhabit tropical rainforests, deciduous or semiopen woodlands as well as scrub forests.
+The chosen habitat must also have a water source nearby such as a lake, river, marsh, or pond.
+On their wintering grounds in South America, they can inhabit tropical rainforests, deciduous or semi open woodlands as well as scrub forests.

 Range

 When breeding, the species is distributed in wooded areas across much of the United States, east of the Rockies.
-Their range just barely extends into North Carolina, Arkansas, Oklahoma and Tennessee.
+Their range just barely extends into North Carolina, Arkansas, Oklahoma, and Tennessee.
 They are not present to the south of those states when breeding.
-They can also be found in southern regions of Alberta, Saskatchewan, Manitoba, Ontario and Quebec.
-They're also present in the maritime provinces of Prince Edward Island, eastern New Brunswick and western Nova Scotia.
+They can also be found in the southern regions of Alberta, Saskatchewan, Manitoba, Ontario, and Quebec.
+Furthermore, they are also present in the maritime provinces of Prince Edward Island, eastern New Brunswick, and western Nova Scotia.
 When migrating in spring and fall, they can also be seen in southern United States as well as all of Central America.
 They migrate to northwestern South America in the fall, where they will spend the winter.
-Although they are mainly an eastern North American species, there have been confirmed reports of them in British Columbia, Washington and California.
+Although they are mainly an eastern North American species, there have been confirmed reports of sighting in British Columbia, Washington, and California.
 The species is also a rare vagrant to western Europe and Greenland.